-The Witness is an exploration-puzzle game, to be released on multiple platforms — whatever makes sense when the release date rolls around, sometime in 2013.
+The Witness is an exploration-puzzle game to be released in mid-2014.

 The game is being developed by a small, independent team, a mix of full-timers and contractors:

 Eric spent the last decade designing and building fantastical places as a veteran of Cyan Worlds and the Myst franchise.
 After experiencing firsthand the mainstream decline of “adventure games”, he is proud to be part of The Witness – a project that aims to bring smart, subtle, discovery-driven gaming back to the table.
 Originally from Minneapolis, MN, Eric lives in the pacific northwest with his wife and 1-year old son.